faithvoid/checkla1n/README.md

 - Lots and lots and lots of testing!

 # Why?
-Having a set-it-and-forget-it piece of hardware for a series of devices you frequently work with is always helpful, and makes diagnostics and other tasks infinitely simpler.
+Having a set-it-and-forget-it piece of hardware for a series of devices you frequently work with is always helpful, and makes diagnostics, software repair and other tasks infinitely simpler.

 # Credits
 - checkra1n team (jailbreak utility)
 - Adrian Jagielak (bypass utility)

 # Disclaimer
 This repository is for educational purposes only.
-Make sure to consult your country's laws on the legality of jailbreaking your devices before using any of the bundled applications!
+Make sure to consult your country's laws on jailbreaking your devices before using any of the bundled applications!
+Jailbreaking your device can also void your warranty and Apple can deny any official support for your device.
+Additionally, no warranty or liability is provided with this software to the fullest applicable extent of the law.
+The end user takes full responsibility for anything that may happen to their device, such as data loss or bricking.
+Please do your research before using any of these utilities.